Charging station: Africa

+South Africa

+South Africa has a small, but expanding network of charging stations, and a growing number of EVs and PHEVs on the road.
+There is no direct government infrastructure spending on EV charging, and SA therefore has a patchwork of private charging sites.
+Investment in infrastructure is increasing.

+There are already proof of concept high-capacity DC chargers installed at various sites across SA, including the three 400 kW chargers at Zero Carbon Charge's N12 North West facility, the 200 kW station at the Mall of Africa in Midrand, and the 150 kW one at Canal Walk in Cape Town.

+The cost of installing a charging station is estimated to be between R500,0000 and R2 million.
+To reach profitability, SA will need around 100,000 EVs on the road.

+As of 2025, there are around 3,500 new EVs sold per year in South Africa.
+Sales are expected to grow steadily, as new models are introduced into the market.
+At the same time, the industry was estimated to already be worth R2.8 billion.

+There are plans to build around xxxxxx charging stations over the next few years.
+Companies included in these developments are Eskom, BYD, the National Automobile Association of South Africa, and Cape Town-based Zero Carbon Charge, with its solar-powered passenger vehicle and electric truck charging stations, as part of a R100 million investment from the Development Bank of Southern Africa).

 South America

 In April 2017 YPF, the state-owned oil company of Argentina, reported that it will install 220 fast-load stations for electric vehicles in 110 of its service stations in the national territory.

 Projects

 Electric car manufacturers, charging infrastructure providers, and regional governments have entered into agreements and ventures to promote and provide electric vehicle networks of public charging stations.

 The EV Plug Alliance is an association of 21 European manufacturers that proposed an IEC norm and a European standard for sockets and plugs.
 Members (Schneider Electric, Legrand, Scame, Nexans, etc.) claimed that the system was safer because they use shutters.
 Prior consensus was that the IEC 62196 and IEC 61851-1 standards have already established safety by making parts non-live when touchable.

-At home charging stations

-Over 80% of electric vehicle charging is done at home in the garage.
-Level 1 charging is hooked up to a standard 120 volt outlet and only provides less then 5 miles of range per hour of charging.
-Level 2 charging stations use 240 volts and can add up to 30+ miles of range per hour of charging.
-Companies own proprietary chargers that are hooked up to the main electrical panel box can be installed or a 240 volt outlet can be plugged into with a more portable charger.
-A NEMA 14-50 outlet is a popular outlet choice for electric vehicle owners.
-It provides 240 volts at up to 50 amps for a total of 12.5 kilowatts of power supplied.